 Your security is critical to us.
-We do not keep a copy of your repositories, we only copy the ".git" folder (metadata) and right away after our analyzation is done we delete it.
+We do not keep any copies of your repositories, we only copy the ".git" folder (metadata), and right after our analysis is complete, we delete it in real-time.

 We download a bare clone of your repositories using that token.
 A bare clone involves downloading only the diffs and does not check out a working tree.

 Eventually, these stats get written to our database.
 No code is persisted at any point in the process.
 The service that initially cloned your repositories gets its container destroyed.

 We always connect via your Git provider tokens.
 When you disconnect your repositories, all associated stats are purged from the system.